Watch the ENF Video

 • Emergency Educational Fund Grants

-Reserved $300,000 for one-year educational grants to the children of deceased or totally disabled Elks, who wish to obtain or further their college education.
+Reserved $131,000 for the Emergency Educational Grants program.
+Emergency Educational Grants are one-year educational grants to the children of deceased or totally disabled Elks.

 Youth Activities